AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 Aviatrix does not need to be PCI compliant or provide a PCI AOC.

-Below is a good article that will help you understand why you are not eligible for PCI compliance:
+Below is a good article that will help you understand why we are not eligible for PCI compliance:

 https://www.proofport.com/blog/who-needs-aoc-and-why